 The intention of this training module is to discover where difficulties lie in the identification of certain taxa.
-Results for Scheme Year 26 (2019 / 2020) were presented in the Ring Test Bulletins (RTB) along with the reasons for each identification discrepancy.
+Results for Scheme Year 27 (2020 / 2021) were presented in the Ring Test Bulletins (RTB) along with the reasons for each identification discrepancy.
 These bulletins contain images of the test material and of all available taxa that were named as alternative identifications by participants.
 Participating laboratories were advised to retain ring test specimens for a few weeks after receiving their results, in order that they could review their identifications, if necessary.
 Participants are encouraged to question APEM Ltd. identifications if they still believe their original identifications to be correct.
 On completion of each exercise, specimens were required to be returned to APEM Ltd. for reference and / or potential future circulation.

-2.2.2.3.1 Ring Test 57 (Type: General)
+2.2.2.3.1 Ring Test 59 (Type: General)

-The results discussed below are given in Table 1 of RTB57, which displays the data arranged with columns for species to enable quick reference to the range of answers received and in Table 2, which presents the results arranged with columns for laboratories (see Worsfold et al., 2019; Ring Test Bulletin RTB57).
+The results discussed below are given in Table 1 of RTB59, which displays the data arranged with columns for species to enable quick reference to the range of answers received and in Table 2, which presents the results arranged with columns for laboratories (see Worsfold et al., 2021a; Ring Test Bulletin RTB59).

-Twelve of the 25 specimens circulated were annelids (all polychaetes, including one echiuran), five were molluscs, seven were crustaceans and one was from another phylum (Echinodermata).
-The agreement at generic level was generally good; 92 differences (16% of all genus identifications received from participants) were recorded in the 23 data sets received from 21 participating laboratories.
-There was less agreement at species level, with 165 differences recorded (29% of all species identifications received from participants).
+Ten of the 25 specimens circulated were annelids (all polychaetes), four were molluscs, six were crustaceans and five were from other phyla (three bryozoans, one nemertean and one priapulid).
+RT59 included thirteen species never previously sent.
+There were 39 generic level differences (9% of all genus identifications received from participants) recorded in the 18 data sets received from 18 participating laboratories and 76 species level differences (17% of all species identifications received from participants).

-Three of the specimens circulated were responsible for just over a quarter (27%) of participants' species level identification differences.
-These were the polychaete annelids Ophryotrocha labronica agg. and Thalassema thalassemia (an echiuran worm); and the bivalve mollusc Gari tellinella.
+Three of the specimens circulated were responsible for just over a third (36%) of participants' species level identification differences.
+These were the amphipod crustaceans Microdeutopus gryllotalpa, Echinogammarus marinus and Pontocrates arcticus.

-Two of the 25 specimens circulated (the polychaete annelids Ophelina acuminata and Spirobranchus triqueter) were correctly identified by all participants.
+One of the 25 specimens circulated (the polychaete annelid Scalibregma inflatum) was correctly identified by all participants.

-Further details and analysis of results can be found in the Ring Test Bulletin RTB57, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).
+Further details and analysis of results can be found in the Ring Test Bulletin RTB59, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).

-2.2.2.3.2 Ring Test 58 (Type: Targeted on non-native species)
+2.2.2.3.2 Ring Test 60 (Type: Targeted on biotope-defining species)

-The results discussed below are given in Table 1 of RTB58, which displays the data arranged with species as columns to enable quick reference to the range of answers received and in Table 2 which presents the results with laboratories as columns (see Worsfold et al., 2020; Ring Test Bulletin RTB58).
+The results discussed below are given in Table 1 of RTB60, which displays the data arranged with species as columns to enable quick reference to the range of answers received and in Table 2 which presents the results with laboratories as columns (see Worsfold et al., 2021b; Ring Test Bulletin (RTB60).

-RT58 included 21 cryptogenic or non-native species and four species that were considered likely to be confused with NNS.
-Five were annelids (four polychaetes and one oligochaete), 7 were molluscs, 10 were crustaceans and 3 from other phyla (Bryozoa and Chordata).
-The agreement at generic level was moderate; 92 differences (19% of all genus identifications received from participants) were recorded in the 19 data sets received from 19 participating laboratories.
-There was less agreement at species level, with 139 differences recorded (29% of all species identifications received from participants).
+RT60 included 25 species that appear in the titles of biotopes described in the current (2019) EUNIS classification.
+Six were annelids (all polychaetes), 6 were molluscs, 3 were crustaceans, 2 were echinoderms and 8 were from other phyla (a sponge, 3 cnidarians, 2 bryozoans and 2 tunicate chordates).
+RT60 included seven species never previously sent.
+There were 24 generic level differences (6% of all genus identifications received from participants) recorded in the 17 data sets received from 22 participating laboratories and 40 species level differences (9% of all species identifications received from participants).

-Seven of the specimens circulated were responsible for almost half (47%) of participants' species level identification differences.
-These were the oligochaete Tubificoides heterochaetus, the amphipod crustacean Dikerogammarus haemobaphes, the tanaid crustacean Sinelobus vanhaareni, the bivalve mollusc Musculus subpictus, the gastropod mollusc Potamopyrgus antipodarum, the bryozoan Tricellaria inopinata and the ascidian Ascidiella aspersa.
+Five of the specimens circulated were responsible for half (50%) of participants' species level identification differences.
+These were the bryozoan Einhornia crustulenta, the annelid Magelona johnstoni, the sponge Haliclona oculata, the ascidian Molgula manhattensis, and the bivalve mollusc Modiolula phaseolina.